nchern/notelog/README.md

 ```

 ## Roadmap
- - [ ] integration with fzf: search results
  - [ ] in-note macros:
    - [ ] when adding lines, format them according to a given template
- - [ ] multiple temporary drafts - when open a draft, this should not be the same file every time
+ - [ ] (?) multiple temporary drafts - when open a draft, this should not be the same file every time
  - [ ] have notes on `.md` format and not only in `.org`
  - [ ] add more examples, hints, use cases and script recipes
  - [ ] archive: a note can: